 The half marathon was the favourite distance, with amateur runners as well as elite runners taking part in events.

 Despite these stats, it can still feel really daunting when training for your first half marathon.

 You put so much effort into your training before the big day, you want to know that it will all pay off on race day.

-10 ways to train for a half marathon
+So what are the best ways to train for a half marathon?

 Whether you’re a beginner, an intermediate or an experienced runner, there’s bound to be plan that suits you.

 These plans can range anything from 10 to 16 weeks.

 I’d recommend going for a four month (16 week) training plan if it’s your first race.